wp-plugins/anybackup/readme.txt

 All data is stored on our secure servers in at least 3 different geological locations across the world.
 We are committed to helping you rest easy.

+For developers, our backup process is detailed in the [AnyBackup API](https://anybackup.io/api/).

 == Installation ==